AnyamaneePloy/G_Research-TGW/SCB-Typhoon/SCB 10X - Typhoon LLM.md

 3. **Access the Typhoon Model**: Download the pre-trained model from Hugging Face or access it via API.
 4. **Integration**: Integrate the model into your application, ensuring it can handle user inputs and provide responses.
 5. **Testing and Optimization**: Test the model's performance in real-world scenarios and optimize based on feedback.

-    **Cloud Deployment:**
-    - Use platforms like AWS for scalability.
-    - Leverage pre-configured APIs to reduce infrastructure setup time.
-    - Optimize costs by using serverless functions or spot instances.

-    **On-Premise Deployment:**
-    - Install the model on local hardware using frameworks like PyTorch.
-    - Optimize costs by using smaller parameter versions (e.g., 7B) for edge devices.
-    - Employ quantization techniques to reduce memory usage while maintaining performance.

-#### Cost Resources: On-Premise vs. AWS Cloud

-**On-Premise Costs**:
-- **Initial Setup**: Hardware costs (servers, GPUs).
-- **Maintenance**: Ongoing costs for electricity, cooling, and IT staff.
-- **Software Licensing**: If applicable, costs for software licenses.

-**AWS Cloud Costs**:
-- **Compute Resources**: Charges for EC2 instances, particularly GPU-based instances for AI workloads.
-- **Storage Costs**: Charges for data storage (e.g., S3).
-- **Data Transfer Costs**: Charges for data transfer in and out of AWS.

 #### AWS Cloud Services for Customer Service Automation